Jellevanderwerff/rhythmic_universals_in_brain_network_organization/README.md

 All Python packages and version numbers are included in the ``python_requirements.txt`` file.
 It is recommended to first create a [virtual environment](https://docs.python.org/3/library/venv.html), and then install these requirements using ``pip install -r python_requirements.txt`` in a terminal run from the folder where the requirements file has been stored.

+_Note._ The scripts refer to other files using relative file paths.
+This means that in order to run the files it is important to start any environment with the top project folder as the working directory.

 ## Folder structure
 This repository is organized as follows:
 ```